Revocable vs. irrevocable trust: Which is right for you?

 A will takes effect after you die and includes indications on who should be the guardian of your children, details of your assets, funeral arrangement preferences, and designations for items that are your property only.
 Additionally, a will always passes through probate, which means a court will ensure it’s valid and will oversee the administration.

 A trust, on the other hand, is in effect while you are alive.
 It is not a means of naming a guardian for your children or specifying your funeral preferences.
 Its purpose is to serve as the holder for your assets with clear instructions for who receives what.
 In most cases, a trust will not need to go through probate, which, depending on the complexity, can save your family a lot of time and money.
-Assets within a trust are commonly things like a house, life insurance, retirement plans and more.
+Assets within a trust document are commonly things like a house, life insurance, retirement plans and more.

 A trust does not supersede your life insurance designations.
 The beneficiary named on your life insurance policy will remain the beneficiary even if you specify otherwise in your trust.
 You can, of course, name the trust as your beneficiary and then assign your assets according to your preference.

 What is an irrevocable trust?

 As the name implies, an irrevocable trust is one that you (the grantor) cannot revoke in whole or in part.
-It can only be modified or terminated with the permission of the beneficiary.
+This type of trust document can only be modified or terminated with the permission of the beneficiary.
 The moment a grantor transfers all assets into the trust, the grantor removes his or her rights to access or ownership.
 For this reason, an irrevocable living trust is not considered to be part of your estate plan for legal and tax purposes.

 You may wonder why anybody would choose to create a trust that cannot be revoked, even while they are still alive.
 After all, what incentive is there for putting your hard-earned money into a place where you can’t reach it?